 “So,” I reason, “I can either spend $10 a week or $90 every 10 weeks.
 The potted orchids actually save us money.”

 “According to Marni math,” he says.

-CAPTION: Blossoming Business — For Genevieve Enstad, owner of Ginny’s Orchids, in Winter Park, Fla., what started 31 years ago as a way to make money while having a family and avoiding an office job has turned into a blooming success.
+Blossoming Business -- For Genevieve Enstad, owner of Ginny’s Orchids, in Winter Park, Fla., what started 31 years ago as a way to make money while having a family and avoiding an office job has turned into a blooming success.
+Photo by Marni Jameson.